-Human uses of the Site
+Human uses of [proposed] MPA

-Due to its remote location in an area beyond national jurisdiction and in deep, open ocean, the NACES MPA is not easily accessible.
-The waters within and surrounding the Site are therefore only exposed to a limited range of human uses at present.
-The main human uses for the wider region surrounding the Site include fishing, shipping and activities associated with extractive industries such as oil and gas.
-The activities could potentially be causing damage to the area and the seabirds using it as foraging grounds.
-The specific actions that are known to occur within the area and the surrounding North Atlantic region are described below.
+Due to its remote location in an area beyond national jurisdiction and in very deep, open, ocean, the [proposed] MPA is not easily accessible.
+The waters within and surrounding the [proposed] MPA are therefore only exposed to a limited range of human uses at present.
+The main human uses for the wider region surrounding the [proposed] MPA include fishing, shipping and activities associated with extractive industries such as oil and gas.
+The activities could potentially be causing damage to the [proposed] area and the seabirds using it as foraging grounds.
+The specific actions that are known to occur within the [proposed] area and the surrounding North Atlantic region are described below.

-Human activities known to occur at the Site Fishing
+Human activities known to occur in the [proposed] MPA

+Fishing